jmcheon/deep_learning_specialization/Course1/week2/README.md

 	- : it controls how big a step we take on each iteration during gradient descent
 - what is the definition of a derivative?
 	- : a slop of a function at a particular point
-- does a convex function always has multiple local optima?
+- does a convex function always have multiple local optima?
 	- : false

 ### Logistic Regression Gradient Descent